junit-team/junit5-samples/junit5-jupiter-starter-bazel/bazeljunit5/README.md

 ```
 This breaks your agile development in a big project.

-* Actually Bazel invokes your tests in JUnit4's style by a specific environment variable:
+* Bazel invokes your tests in JUnit4's style by a specific environment variable:
 ```shell script
 TESTBRIDGE_TEST_ONLY=test.package.TestClass#testMethod # test by select-method
 TESTBRIDGE_TEST_ONLY=test.package.TestClass # test by select-class